If your user name, and hence your home directory name, are all ASCII (i.e. English letters and numbers), then this article will not help you.

 The first time that you start Canopy, you will be asked to specify a directory for your Canopy Environment.
 The path to this directory must contain only ASCII characters and must be one that you are authorized to write to.
 On Windows, we suggest "C:\Program Files\Canopy" (administrative rights required).
 On Mac OS X, we suggest "/Applications/Canopy".
 If you have difficulty with these, you may want to get help from a geek friend to locate or create a suitable directory on your computer.

-(Background information: even if you change the directory of the base Canopy Python installation to a directory which is not on your home path, the Canopy GUI itself, and the User Python virtual environment, are installed by default into the home path.
+(Background information: this step is necessary because even if you change the directory of the base Canopy Python installation to a directory which is not on your home path, the Canopy GUI itself, and the User Python virtual environment, are installed by default into the home path.
 More details about these virtual environments here.)